Back to Stone: Reception

-The game received mixed and negative reviews.
+The game received "mixed or average" reviews, according to the review aggregation website Metacritic.
 Most critics considered the gameplay to be "simple" and "familiar", but the stone-pushing puzzles to be "unimaginative", unoriginal, and repetitive.

 Some reviewers considered the graphics and design to be "charming and varied", easy to discern (in contrast to Banjo-Kazooie: Grunty's Revenge), but many judged the presentation to be "drab", "grainy" and "muddy".
 The game's smooth framerate and special effects have received praise, as have the intricate boss battles.

 Several reviewers have noted that controlling the character from the game's isometric 3D perspective was very difficult and "unintuitive" because of the rigidity of a directional pad and the difficulty in judging depth.
 Multiple critics have praised the game's length (estimated between 8 and 15 hours), which is considered good for a portable game.
 The translation's poor quality has also been criticized.

 Back to Stone was heavily criticized almost unanimously for its lack of saving functionality, instead relying on a password-based system to track the player's progress, which was seen as a "cumbersome" flaw for a game on a handheld console, as well as "stupefying", "unforgivable" and "inexcusably archaic" when compared to other games released in this era.